GIS 101: What is a Geographic Information System?

 - Mapping where things are.
 We can map the location of real-world features and visualize the relationships between these features.
 For example, GIS can generate a map of all of the water towers within a given area or region.

 - Mapping quantities.
 This tool can map the distribution of features within a given area, helping to influence decisions.
 An example of this could be a map of fire stations across Iowa.
 Counties with more fire stations would be shaded darker than counties with fewer.

 - Mapping densities.
 Sometimes it is beneficial to map concentrations in specified areas.
 For example, GIS can generate a map or graphic showing population density in a given area, with more densely populated areas being shown in a different color than areas with a smaller population density.

 - Mapping what is nearby.
 Users can find out what is located within a set distance of a given feature or location.
 For example, a map of Cities within a 30-minute drive of Davenport, Iowa.

 - Mapping change.
-Our world is constantly changing, and GIS can help visualize these progressions over time.
+Our world constantly changes, and GIS can help visualize these progressions over time.
 An example of this is two maps, 20 years apart, showing the growth in development in a given area over that period of time.

-GIS is more than just a computer software.
-Combining the power of GIS with various methods and tools, we are able to analyze geographical data, manager large data sets, and display information in a graphical/map form.
+GIS is more than just computer software.
+Combining its power with various methods and tools, we are able to analyze geographical data, manage large data sets, and display information in a graphical/map form.